HubBase-Authority/HubBasePC_--_Github/SECURITY.md

 ## Reporting a Vulnerability

-Go to Issues, teplate "SWR" and wait for a response in the comments
+Go to Issues, template "SVR" and wait for a response in the comments